Our mission is women leaders enabling women leaders.

 As the number of women in leadership positions grew, so too did the influence of CEW.
 In the mid-1990s CEW made a submission to the Karpin Inquiry (Industry Taskforce on Leadership and Management Skills, Enterprising Nation: Renewing Australia’s Managers to Meet the Challenge of the Asia-Pacific Century, Canberra: AGPS, 1995) on women and diversity in management and leadership in the 21st century.

-In 2016, membership of CEW stands at nearly 400.
-At the same time as building the scholarships program, the organisation is becoming more externally focused, to reflect the fact that advocacy for gender balance and greater participation of women at all levels is still much needed in Australia today.
+Membership of CEW now stands at over 1000.
+The legacy of the founding member’s vision continues through the powerful CEW Scholarships Program and CEW Leaders Program and a greater external focus, to reflect the fact that advocacy for gender balance and greater participation of women at all levels is still much needed in Australia today.